keu/docs/software/upgrade-astronomer.md

 # If you deployed a config change that is intended to reconfigure something inside Airflow,
 # then you may set this value to "true" instead.
 When it is "true", then each Airflow chart will
 # restart.
 Note that some stable version upgrades require setting this value to true regardless of your own configuration.
+# If you are currently on Astronomer Software 0.25, 0.26, or 0.27, you must upgrade to version 0.28 before upgrading to 0.29.
+A direct upgrade to 0.29 from a version lower than 0.28 is not possible.
 helm3 upgrade --namespace $NAMESPACE \
             -f ./config.yaml \
             --reset-values \